№07cli toolsby tapan meena

 CURL_COMMAND: ${{ secrets.CURL_COMMAND }}

-PREFERRED_CENTER: ${{ vars.PREFERRED_CENTER }}
+CULTBOT_CONFIG_YAML: ${{ vars.CULTBOT_CONFIG_YAML }}

 Notifications

-async function notify(message) {
+async function send(target, message) {

 try {

-await fetch(target.url, {
+const response = await fetch(target.url, {

 method: "POST",